 New Fixed and Portable fire pumps fitted 2015.

 Bench drill, 1 lathe, 1 work bench + vice, 1 grinder

-Naiad ‘fixed fin’ stabilizer system (new 2007) - units located outboard of
+Naiad ‘fixed fin’ stabilizer system - units located outboard of

 Laundry (stbd) and Ch.
 Engineer’s Cabin (port) on Crew Deck.